plucia-mitre/pickled-canary_sandbox/README.md

 #### Wildcard Tokens

-By default, Ghidra's instruction parser first groups the characters of an instruction line into tokens, then attempts to match each token against a list of possible "expected" tokens.
+By default, Ghidra's instruction parser first groups the characters of an instruction line into tokens; it then attempts to match each token against a list of possible "expected" tokens.
 These "expected" tokens are limited to the tokens which are valid in this position within the current instruction.

 We have worked with the Ghidra team to modify Ghidra's instruction parser to